miroslavpejic85/p2p/README.md

 ## How it works

-- Compile and Open `p2p.exe` as admin in 2 different PC's
+- Compile and Open `p2p.exe` as admin in 2 different PC's.

 ![p2p-exe](img/p2p-exe.png)